Clinical and Translational Science

 Serum iron, age, and Aspergillus sputum culture positivity are factors associated with shorter time to subsequent PEx in CF adults.

 Gifford, Alex H.; Dorman, Dana B.; Moulton, Lisa A.; Helm, Jennifer E.; Griffin, Mary M.; and Mackenzie, Todd A., "Serum Iron Level is Associated with Time to Antibiotics in Cystic Fibrosis" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 3658.